-- --noerodequant: to specify a quantile threshold where erosion will not apply.
-This is useful to detect sharper point-like sources that will be missed due to too much erosion.
-To completely ignore this features give this option a value of 1 (only the largest valued pixel in the input will not be eroded). - --qthreshtilequant: to manually remove the measured qthresh from some tiles.
-This feature helps in detecting large and extended diffuse (almost flat) signal when necessary, see Section 7.2.2.2 [Detection options], page 208. - --detgrowquant: is used to grow the final true detections until a given quantile in the same way that clumps are grown during segmentation (compare columns 2 and 3 in Figure 10 of the paper).
+- Outlier rejection in quantile thresholds: When there are large galaxies or bright stars in the image, their gradient may be on a smaller scale than the selected tile size.
+In such cases, those tiles will be identified as tiles with no signal and thus preserved.
+An outlier identification algorithm has been added to NoiseChisel and can be configured with the following options: --outliersigma and --outliersclip.
+For a more complete description, see the latter half of Section 7.1.3.3 [Quantifying signal in a tile], page 207. - --blankasforeground: allows blank pixels to be treated as foreground in NoiseChisel's binary operations: the initial erosion (--erode) and opening (--open) as well as the filling holes and opening step for defining pseudo-detections (--dthresh).
+In the published paper, blank pixels were treated as foreground by default.
+To avoid too many false positive near blank/masked regions, blank pixels are now considered to be in the background.
+This option will create the old behavior. - --skyfracnoblank: To reduce the bias caused by undetected wings of galaxies and stars in the Sky measurements, NoiseChisel only uses tiles that have a sufficiently large fraction of undetected pixels.
+Until now the reference for this fraction was the whole tile size.
+With this option, it is now possible to ask for ignoring blank pixels when calculating the fraction.
+This is useful when blank/masked pixels are distributed across the image.
+For more, see the description of this option in Section 7.2.2.2 [Detection options], page 227. - --detgrowquant: is used to grow the final true detections until a given quantile in the same way that clumps are grown during segmentation (compare columns 2 and 3 in Figure 10 of the paper).
 It replaces the old --dilate option in the paper and older versions of Gnuastro.
 Dilation is a blind growth method which causes objects to be boxy or diamond shaped when too many layers are added.
 However, with the growth method that is defined now, we can follow the signal into the noise with any shape.
 The appropriate quantile depends on your dataset's correlated noise properties and how cleanly it was Sky subtracted.
-The new --detgrowmaxholesize can also be used to specify the maximum hole size to fill as part of this growth, see the description in Section 7.2.2.2 [Detection options], page 208, for more details.
+The new --detgrowmaxholesize can also be used to specify the maximum hole size to fill as part of this growth, see the description in Section 7.2.2.2 [Detection options], page 227, for more details.